 - to increase the number of physics specialists teaching science in British state schools

-Teach Physics internships are aimed at 2nd, 3rd and 4th year undergraduates who are considering a physics teaching career.
-They take place between the end of the university year and the end of the school summer term (usually of four–five weeks' duration).
+Teach Physics internships are aimed at university undergraduate students who are considering a physics teaching career.
+They take place between the end of the university year and the end of the school summer term and are usually for four or five weeks.

-The internships are hosted at state schools with a reputation for strong physics teaching and a link with The Ogden Trust.
+The internships are hosted at state schools across England with a reputation for strong physics teaching and a link with The Ogden Trust.

-The Ogden Trust makes a one-off administrative payment to the host school to cover Disclosure and Barring Service checks and other administration, and the interns receive a training grant based on £300 per completed week.
-They are required to keep a reflective diary for submission at the end of their placement, and to hold a pupil-centred physics careers workshop.
+The Ogden Trust offers an educational grant to the host school, including £100 per intern towards the science department and to cover Disclosure and Barring Service checks, and the interns receive a training grant based on £300 per completed week.
+They are required to submit a short reflective report at the end of their placement, and to hold a workshop for pupils on applying for university.

-Sometimes Teach Physics interns undertake additional one-off projects, as illustrated by this film from 2017 interns, Lucas Rushton and Calvin Browne.
-You can learn more about the internships by reading the reflective diaries from previous placements.
+You can learn more about the internships by reading the reflective reports from previous placements.

-Read more about Teach Physics in our Teach Physics@7 Review (November 2016), which showcases the programme and reports on its successes.
+Read more about Teach Physics in our recent report (October 2020), which summarises some of the key programme outcomes.

 Successful applicants will have an interview arranged with a potential host school from 7 March 2021, to enable them to begin their placements (having received their DBS clearance) in June 2021.